LaaridiAymane/SkayCast/README.md

 SkyCast 🌤️

 SkyCast is a modern weather application built with React, leveraging the OpenWeather API to provide accurate and real-time weather forecasts.

 Features 🚀
 Search for a city: Get weather details for any location.
 Current weather: Displays temperature, weather conditions, and more.
 Detailed forecasts: View hourly or daily forecasts.
 User-friendly interface: Simple and responsive design for an enjoyable user experience.
-Technologies Used 🛠️
+Technologies Used 🛠️React:
-React: A modern frontend framework for building the user interface.
+A modern frontend framework for building the user interface.
 OpenWeather API: The source for weather data.
 CSS/Tailwind (or another framework): Styling for a clean and modern look.
 How to Use 📖